Johnny Jansen

-Johnny Jansen (born 2 March 1975) is a Dutch professional football manager and former player who was the manager of the Eredivisie club Heerenveen until his dismissal on 24 January 2022.
+Johnny Jansen (born 2 March 1975) is a Dutch professional football coach and former player who is currently the head coach of Liga 1 club Bali United.

 Managerial career

 Jansen began his playing career with Heerenveen, but had to cut his playing career short due to being diagnosed with diabetes. and spent his later playing career in amateur leagues in the Netherlands.
 In the year 2000, he began working with Heerenveen as an academy manager, and in 2014 was appointed assistant manager.
 On 3 June 2019, he was named the head manager of Heerenveen in the Eredivisie.

+In April 2023, Jansen was appointed head coach of Lebanese Premier League side Safa.
+Only two months later, in June 2023, Jansen returned to the Netherlands, signing for PEC Zwolle as head coach for two years.

+After finishing 2 years in PEC Zwolle, he continue his journey to Indonesia, where he will manage Liga 1 club Bali United.